datastax/dsbulk/manual/settings.md

 The keyspace to connect to.
 Optional.

-If not specified, then the *schema.statement* setting must be specified.
+If not specified, then the *schema.query* setting must be specified.

 Defaults to **""**.